 Reconsider travel to:

 If you decide to travel to Bangladesh:

-Visit our website for Travel to High-Risk Areas.
+Please visit our website for information on Travel to High-Risk Areas.